icurfc/thecityvarsity/README.md

 3. Push the "main" branch to deploy:
   `git push`

+The GitHub Action will then run automatically to deploy the site.

 ### Changing the Domain Name

 See the GitHub Pages [docs](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site) for information on how to change the domain name.
 Note that the [CNAME](./CNAME) file must be updated to include the new domain.